AJ-JAISWAL/NumerologyGenAI/README.md

 # NumerologyGenAI(Tantralogy)

-AyurParvani is a powerful tool designed to provide Numerology_ With Tantra, Ayurveda, and Astrology information by answering user queries using state-of-the-art language models and vector stores.
+NumerologyGenAI(Tantralogy) is a powerful tool designed to provide Numerology_ With Tantra, Ayurveda, and Astrology information by answering user queries using state-of-the-art language models and vector stores.
 This README will guide you through the setup and usage of the Tantralogy.

 ## Table of Contents